BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-checkpoints.md

 ```
 2018-May-13 11:58:39.654478 INFO    Welcome to TurtleCoin v0.5.0.1260 ()
-2018-May-13 11:58:39.654914 INFO    Module folder: TurtleCoind
+2018-May-13 11:58:39.654914 INFO    Module folder: BLOCd
 2018-May-13 11:58:39.655249 INFO    Loading Checkpoints for faster initial sync...
 2018-May-13 11:58:40.854979 INFO    Loaded 435695 checkpoints from checkpoints.csv
 ```

-- TurtleCoind will then start syncing from checkpoints.
+- BLOCd will then start syncing from checkpoints.
 - If you are using the CLI wallet, then you can just wait for it to finish syncing, and open your wallet(leave the daemon open!).
 - If you are using a GUI wallet, let it finish syncing, close it down by typing `exit` in the window, then open your GUI wallet.